-The early distribution of ATLAS data was defined in the ATLAS Computing Model in an overly generous way in order to facilitate the analysis of the data and its access to the users.
+The early distribution of ATLAS data was defined in the ATLAS Computing Model in an overly generous way in order to guarantee the persistency of the data, but also to facilitate the analysis of the data and its access to the users.
 However, by examining the data usage statistics, it was noticed that a large fraction of the replicated data was never accessed and thus the usage of network and storage resources was done in a suboptimal fashion: uninteresting data was being preplaced in the same way as interesting data.